 - Algebra: representation theory, Coxeter groups, infinite root systems, Lie groups, cluster algebras

-- Combinatorics: counting problems, combinatorics on words, relation to algebraic structures
+- Combinatorics: counting problems, combinatorics on words, lattice theory, relation to algebraic structures

-- Convex Geometry: triangulations, subdivisions, and realization spaces of polytopes; permutahedra, associahedra and their generalizations
+- Convex Geometry: triangulations, realization spaces of polytopes, permutahedra, associahedra and their generalizations

 - Computational geometry and algebra: generation problems, isomorphism problems, complexity, visualization tools